 Awards will be presented to 1st, 2nd and 3rd places in the mens and womens events.
 There will be no Age Group Awards.

 Whilst the core race is the 100 mile distance, splits will be taken at 50km, 50 miles, 6 hours, 100km and 12 hours.
 All of those split distances are individually ratified as record eligible.
-The race holds an IAU Bronze label at the 6hr, 12hr and 100 mile distances.
+The race holds an IAU Bronze label at 50km, 50 mile, 100km, 6hr, 12hr and 100 mile distances.
+Label Numbers as follows.